ibmdb/node-ibm_db/README.md

 - USE: Set this environment variable to by-pass the IBM Hosted URL for downloading odbc/clidriver.

-- HOW: Set **IBM_DB_INSTALLER_URL** environment variable with alternate odbc/clidriver downloading URL link or with locally downloaded
-       "tar/zipped clidriver's parent directory path.
+- HOW: Set **IBM_DB_INSTALLER_URL** environment variable with alternate odbc/clidriver downloading URL link or with locally downloaded "tar/zipped clidriver's parent directory path.

-- TIP: If you don't have alternate hosting URL then, you can download the tar/zipped file of clidriver from the [IBM Hosted URL](#downloadCli) and can set the downloaded "tar/zipped clidriver's" parent directory path to **IBM_DB_INSTALLER_URL** environment variable.
-       No need to untar/unzip clidriver.
+- TIP: If you don't have alternate hosting URL then, you can download the tar/zipped file of clidriver from the [IBM Hosted URL](#downloadCli) and can set the **IBM_DB_INSTALLER_URL** environment variable to the downloaded "tar/zipped clidriver's" parent directory path.
+No need to untar/unzip the clidriver and do not change the name of downloaded file.

 ### <a name="downloadCli"></a> Download clidriver ([based on your platform & architecture](#systemDetails)) from the below IBM Hosted URL: